ashleyrevlett/github-gameoff-2024/README.md

 # Architecture

-Stores do not communicate with each other.
+Stores may communicate with each other.
-Game.vue facilitates communication between stores.